|

 since it is fairly easy to improve their

 looks.
-Usually the excuse for giving
+Usually the

-needed and the cost involved, but I still
+number of trees needed and the cost

-happened to have these lying around after
+these lying around after a curiosity

-a curiosity purchase and successfully (I
+purchase and successfully (I felt)

-felt) "pimping" them with
+"pimping" them with Woodland

-Woodland Scenics foliage for use on Little
+Scenics foliage for use on Little

 Bazeley.